 Among some of the key features of the new bus stops are new shelter structures, increased space with bench seating including arm rests, new real time information screens with an audio and braille button, new low energy lighting, solar panels, and green ‘living roofs’ featuring up to 17 species of plants in urban areas.

-As well as upgrading more than 100 stops and shelters, dozens of others will also be refurbished with new signage, more access to timetables, and general cleaning and maintenance.
+As well as upgrading stops and shelters, dozens of others will also be refurbished with new signage, more access to timetables, and general cleaning and maintenance.